wireservice/agate/docs/tutorial.rst

 ::

-    agate.exceptions.NullComputationError
+    /Users/onyxfish/src/agate/agate/warns.py:17: NullCalculationWarning: Column "age" contains nulls.
+These will be excluded from Median calculation.
+      ), NullCalculationWarning)
+    /Users/onyxfish/src/agate/agate/warns.py:17: NullCalculationWarning: Column "age" contains nulls.
+These will be excluded from Percentiles calculation.
+      ), NullCalculationWarning)
+    26

-Apparently, not every exonerated individual in the data has a value for the ``age`` column.
-The :class:`.Median` statistical operation has no standard way of accounting for null values, so its caused an error.
+The answer to our question is "26 years old", however, as the warnings indicate, not every exonerated individual in the data has a value for the ``age`` column.
+The :class:`.Median` statistical operation has no standard way of accounting for null values, so it removes them before running the calculation.
+(If you're wondering about that ``Percentage`` warning, medians are calculated as the 50th percentile.)

 Question: **How many individuals do not have an age specified in the data?**

+In order to be more rigorous, we might want to first investigate and remove those individuals that don't have an age.
+(What if that's most of the dataset?)

 .. code-block:: python